electron13/competitive-programming-stuff/README.md

-# codeforces-stuff
+# competitive_programming-stuff
-Code for various problemsets in Codeforces
+Code for various problemsets in competitive programming